Robin-Sch/rstorage-panel/README.md

 Go to your panel (`localhost:3000` by default), login, and paste the public key (and change the ip/port if you have changed that).
 If you want to add more nodes, repeat the same steps (installation => copying => pasting).

-Play around with `PANEL_MAX_SIZE` in the `.env` if you're getting out of memory crashes set it lower.
-This sets the amount of mb for each file part.
-(So for example 2mb file with `PANEL_MAX_SIZE` set to 1, would give 2 parts (and if you have multiple nodes those parts will be randomly spread)).
+Play around with `PANEL_MAX_SIZE` in the environment variables if you're getting out of memory crashes (set it lower until you get no crashes anymore).

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.